Water quality information

 If you discover that you do have a lead service pipe or plumbing in your property, we’re happy to come out and test the water for you.
-Simply contact our team on 0800 783 4444 or email us to arrange this.
+Simply contact us on webchat using the pink button.

 How do I know which pipe I am responsible for?

-For more information, and a diagram which shows you the property boundaries, visit our responsibilities for water pipes section.
+Generally, you're responsible for all of the pipework starting at the boundary of your property.
+If you aren't sure, more information and a diagram which shows you the property boundaries, are on our responsibilities for water pipes section.